FlagX/ha-ledvance-tuya-resync-localkey/README.md

 ## To just print out your local keys...

-Replace the placeholders in `print-local-keys.py` and run the script:
+Install the dependency and run the script:
 ```
 pip install pycryptodome
-python print-local-keys.py
+./print-local-keys.py
 ```
-(Python 3)

 ## How to resync local keys automatically (via service)